 Definition

-Knowledge-based authentication (KBA) is an authentication scheme in which the user is asked to answer at least one "secret" question.
+Knowledge-based authentication (KBA) is an authentication method in which users are asked to answer at least one secret question.
 KBA is often used as a component in multifactor authentication (MFA) and for self-service password retrieval.

-A good KBA question should meet these four criteria:
+A strong KBA question should meet the following four criteria:

 1. The question should be appropriate for a large segment of the population.

-2. The answer should be something that is easily remembered.
+2. The answer should be something easily remembered.

 3. The question should only have one correct answer.